zwjyyc/finch/README.md

 A wide range of my understanding and implementation of machine learning (ML) topics for public use

-It is still at the early stage, and many things need to be done in future
+Still at the early stage, and many things need to be done in future

 ## Contents
 ### Theory